List of Greater London boundary changes: Second periodic review

 The Local Government Act 1992 established the Local Government Commission for England (or LGCE) as the successor to the LGBCE.
 In 1996, they began the second full electoral review of English local authorities.
 After the 1998 Greater London Authority referendum held on 7 May 1998 resulted in a yes vote, the LGCE drew the electoral boundaries for the new Greater London Authority and London Assembly.
 On 1 April 2002 the Boundary Committee for England (or BCfE) took over the functions of the LGBCE and carried on the review, completing it in 2004.

 Further electoral reviews by the LGBCE

 The Local Government Boundary Commission for England (or LGBCE) was established by the Local Democracy, Economic Development and Construction Act 2009 on 1 April 2010 as the successor to the BCfE.
 It continues to review the electoral arrangements of English local authorities on an ‘as and when’ basis.

 Proposed changes

+Expansion

 In 2004, following a poll, a move was mooted by the London Assembly to entirely align the Greater London boundary to the M25 motorway.
-In 2005, then Mayor of London, Ken Livingston, suggested that Dartford, Thurrock and Watford could be given the opportunity to vote on inclusion in Greater London in local referendums although these never took place.
-In 2010, it was suggested that an extension of the boundary to include Elmbridge was being considered.
+In 2005, then Mayor of London, Ken Livingstone, suggested that the neighbouring areas of Dartford, Thurrock and Watford could be given the opportunity to vote on joining Greater London in local referendums.
+When asked about a possible expansion to include Epsom in Surrey, Livingstone said he would be "happy to take large chunks of Surrey as well".
+In 2007, Livingstone said that there was "a real case for London's boundary being extended along the Thames estuary, [...] they're all Londoners anyhow, no more than a generation removed".
+He said that the absorption of Dartford and Thurrock in the Thames Gateway would support the regeneration of these areas and provide benefits to their residents, such as Greater London's free bus travel for under-18s.
+He held meetings with government ministers to discuss the proposal, but no referendums would ever be held.

+In 2010, it was reported that an extension of the boundary to include Elmbridge was being considered by Livingstone's successor Boris Johnson.
+A spokesperson for Johnson said that there were no plans to expand the boundary into Elmbridge or other areas.
+In 2015, it was proposed that a new borough be created by reclaiming land to form an archipelago in the River Thames to deal with the housing crisis in the city.

+Slough Borough Council proposed joining Greater London amid reforms to local government and devolution in February 2025.
+Sadiq Khan indicated he was open to such an endeavour the following month.
+In June 2025, the former Slough mayor Mewa S. Mann called for the proposal to go ahead, and discussed possible economic benefits.
+In August 2025, Slough's Labour MP Tan Dhesi said he was discussing the proposal with local stakeholders in London and Berkshire and pushing for a consultation on the move, stating that he was "seriously" considering the matter and pointing to the borough's close cultural links with London.